Skip to main content

 Deployment

 You can deploy a SettlementSale contract via the Founder Dashboard.
-In order to deploy the contract, you must have configured the following settings in the sale’s general settings page:
+Before deploying, you must have configured the following in the sale’s general settings:

 • Chain and payment tokens